This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Dashami is the day of bidding goodbye to the Goddess and awaiting her arrival once again the next year.
 Before the idol immersion or visarjan, women smear each other with red colors (the event is known as sindur khela), and the idols are carried out on a procession with music playing, dhaks beating, and people dancing to the beats.

 The idols are then immersed in the holy Ganges as fireworks and crackers are burst.
-People exchange greetings and wish each other prosperity on this day.
-They carry sweets for their friends and family while children of the house seek the blessings of the elder.
+On this day, people exchange greetings and wish each other prosperity.
+They carry sweets for their friends and family while the children of the house seek the blessings of the elders.

 The celebrations are slightly varied in different parts of the country.
 Many places in the northern and western parts of India observe it as Navratri over a span of nine days (Gujarat is well-famed for Navratri and Garba dances during this time), followed by Dussehra on the tenth day.
 Here too, the day marks the victory of the good over evil as people put effigies of Ravana ablaze.